Potential applications of graphene: Batteries

 Silicon-graphene anode lithium ion batteries were demonstrated in 2012.

 Stable lithium ion cycling was demonstrated in bi- and few layer graphene films grown on nickel substrates, while single layer graphene films have been demonstrated as a protective layer against corrosion in battery components such as the battery case.
 This creates possibilities for flexible electrodes for microscale Li-ion batteries, where the anode acts as the active material and the current collector.

-Researchers built a lithium-ion battery made of graphene and silicon, which was claimed to last over a week on one charge and took only 15 minutes to charge.
+In 2014 researchers built a lithium-ion battery made of graphene and silicon, claiming took only 15 minutes to charge.
+In 2014, graphene with controlled topological defects was demonstrated to adsorb more ions, resulting in high-efficiency batteries.

 In 2015 argon-ion based plasma processing was used to bombard graphene samples with argon ions.
 That knocked out some carbon atoms and increased the capacitance of the materials three-fold.
-These "armchair" and "zigzag" defects are named based on the configurations of the carbon atoms that surround the holes.
+These "armchair" and "zigzag" defects reflect the configurations of the carbon atoms that surround the holes.

 In 2016, Huawei announced graphene-assisted lithium-ion batteries with greater heat tolerance and twice the life span of traditional Lithium-Ion batteries, the component with the shortest life span in mobile phones.

+In 2025 researchers at Tsinghua University in Beijing unveiled a hybrid supercapacitor/battery that used graphene as a conductor.
+Its lithium-ion design harnessed graphene's high conductivity and surface area to accelerate charging and reduced degradation vs traditional batteries.
+They emphasized China's dominance in graphene production (80% of global supply).
+The battery charges in under 5 minutes, compared to 30–60 minutes for similar-sized conventional lithium-ion cells.
+It sustains over 4,000 cycles while retaining 20% capacity, four times the 1,000-cycle lifespan of conventional batteries.
+They claimed energy density of 350 Wh/kg, 50% higher than typical lithium-ion packs.
+Graphene's extraordinary thermal conductivity cuts overheating risks by 40%.The design incorporates a graphene aerogel cathode and anode with a solid-state electrolyte, reducing lithium dendrite formation and boosting stability.
+Challenges include scaling graphene production and navigating export restrictions on critical minerals.